sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Fire Insights integrates with Databricks.
 It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.

-Fire also fetches the list of databases and tables from Databricks, making it easier for the user to build their workflows and execute them.
+Fire also fetches the list of databases and tables from Databricks, making it easier for the user to build their workflows and execute those workflows.
 In addition, Fire displays the list of Databricks clusters running for the user.

-* Running Databricks on Azure : https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal
+For detailed information on running Databricks on Azure, please visit the link given here : https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal

 Below are the steps for integrating Fire Insights with your Databricks Clusters: